thenativeweb/assertthat/README.md

 assert.that(actual).is.not.undefined();
 ```

-## Running the quality assurance
+## Running quality assurance

-To build this module use [roboter](https://www.npmjs.com/package/roboter).
+To run quality assurance for this module use [roboter](https://www.npmjs.com/package/roboter):

 ```shell
 $ npx roboter